a-paulson/BounceBack/README.md

-# Sacked
+# Bounce Back

 [Heroku link][heroku]

-I plan to purchase the domain sacked.xyz after this proposal is approved.
+I plan to purchase the domain bounceback.work after this proposal is approved.
 It can be purchased here: https://www.1and1.com/

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-Sacked is webchat application for job seeker.
+BounceBack is webchat application for job seeker.
 It offers a chance for users to hone their interview skills, interact with recruiters and discuss job hunting.
 Inspiration came from Slack and Glassdoor.
-Sacked will be built using Ruby on Rails and React with Flux architecture.
+BounceBack will be built using Ruby on Rails and React with Flux architecture.
 The minimum viable product will contain the following features:

 - [ ] Account creation and user authentication
 - [ ] Realtime chat with both direct messages, one to one chat, and channels, multiperson chat